keshavv79/VR_Project1_Varsha_Keshav_Harshavardhan_IMT2022506_560_515/ReadMe.md

 - The choice of optimizer and dropout significantly influenced results.Adam generally outperformed SGD, and moderate dropout (0.3) helped in better generalization.
-- The choice of activation function in the last layer affected the output accu- racy.
+- The choice of activation function in the last layer affected the output accuracy.
 - The training time was usually around 6-7 minutes, which is more than the time taken for MLP and SVM based approach(Usually 1-1.5 minutes).